thibaultmarrannes/counter/readme.md

 # intro

-This repo is the API server and database for controlling a smiiirl custom counter (https://www.smiirl.com/en/counter/category/custom)
+This repo is the API server and database for controlling a smiirl custom counter (https://www.smiirl.com/en/counter/category/custom)

 The goals is to be able to scan an NFC chip and use this as a trigger for adding or subtracting from the counter